AtropsCooper/microblog/README.md

 # microblog
-Simple web application for demostrating.
+Simple web application for demonstrating.
 `flask run` to run the application.